6 Hollywood Rd., Chelsea

 249 King’s Rd., Chelsea

-This noisy, crowded spot in Chelsea makes fresh pizza from wood-burning ovens.
+This noisy, crowded spot in Chelsea makes fresh pizza in wood-burning ovens.
 The crust has that Neopolitan just-chewy-enough consistency that makes it impossible to put down, even after you're a few slices in.

 The Anglesea Arms